 ‘As long as I am in the world, I am the light of the world’ ~ John 9:5.

-What does Jesus, the light of the world, have in common with this Festival of Lights, beginning at sundown on December 2, 2018, and concluding December 10th?
+What does Jesus, the light of the world, have in common with this Festival of Lights, beginning at sundown on December 10, 2020, and concluding on December 18th?

 The symbol of lights comes from the lighted menorah candles, which burn for eight days and nights.
 As Hanukkah’s candles light Jewish homes, so Jesus lights the lives of believers.